sadiqs/tconnect/README.md

     cd tconnect-be
     docker compose up
     ```
 - Start the backend service.
 The app has two types of users, a "customer" and "tradie".
-The backend service will seed two users, a customer user `customer1` and a tradie user `tradie1` and as well a project when it starts up.
+The backend service will seed three users, a customer user `customer1` and two tradie users `tradie1` and `tradie2` as well a project when it starts up.
 The password for these users is same as username.
     ```
     cd tconnect-be
     ./mvnw clean install && ./mvnw spring-boot:run